 8. Real Estate Market

 The property market entails purchasing, selling, and renting of real estate.
-It could be residential, commercial, and industrial properties or Real Estate trading Trusts (REITs).
+It could be residential, commercial, and industrial properties or Real Estate trading Trusts (REITs) that investors consider when diversifying their portfolios to align with their investment goals.

 Key Features: